Disaster Recovery Planning

 In the case of DBaaS, data is asynchronously replicated through a cross‑region replica configuration, and in a disaster scenario, the DR replica is promoted to master and used as the primary database.

-For Object Storage, we use the DR synchronization feature to perform bucket‑level asynchronous replication from the Object Storage in the kr‑west1 Region (primary center) to the Object Storage (DR) in the kr‑east1 Region (DR center).
+In the case of Object Storage, we perform asynchronous bucket-level replication from the Object Storage in the kr-west1 region (primary center) to the Object Storage (DR) in the kr-east1 region (DR center) using the DR synchronization feature.
+In disaster situations, access and use the Object Storage (DR) bucket (DR) through its endpoint.

 Samsung Cloud Platform supports DR through various levels of storage replication.